JetBrains/teamcity-documentation/topics/nunit-for-nant-build-runner.md

 <tip>

-If you need TeamCity test runner to support third-party NUnit addins, refer to the [NUnit Addins Support](nunit-addins-support.md) section for the details.
+If you need TeamCity test runner to support third-party NUnit add-ins, refer to the [NUnit Add-ins Support](nunit-support.md#NUnit+Add-ins+Support) section for the details.
 </tip>

 ### Examples